 It’s recommended to handle 400 pound users, so it’s still a great treadmill for the obese people as well as the overweight.
 However like I previously mentioned, for a beginner in the 350-400 lbs range I would suggest starting out slow on a walking treadmill to build up fitness.

 This treadmill has the widest running mat that I could compare in this category.
 Measuring in at 22 inches wide and is pretty soft landing which is rather important for our extra large bodies.
 The features and specs for the F85 are enough to keep me entertained and interested.
 However it doesn’t have all the bells and whistles, which I find tend to overwhelm people at first and may even lead to distraction.
 Plus it’s still a moderately priced treadmill compared to the one you may find at your local GYM and does just about the same job from my experience.

-Treadmills with 500 lbs weight capacity are far and few between.
-They are usually the very high end commercial treadmills you can find down at the GYM.
+Treadmills with 500 lbs weight capacity are few and far between.
+They are usually the very high end commercial treadmills you can find down at the Health Club.
 However some are available to buy to the public.
 But be warned prices can get a bit crazy to say the least.
 Star Trac are a common name in the field for these super heavy weight capacity treadmills.
 These treadmills are phenomenal and have a boat load of features and attributes that make them the ultra premium treadmills they are.

 Most home treadmill users may not need or want to buy these 500 pound weight capacity treadmills in my opinion, most likely because of the rich price tag.
 Its a fair ask for many people to simply afford one.
 While they do boast extra abilities such as 15 mph walking speeds (Which is far higher then needed for a big person I say) I find most people will simply have to settle for a much cheaper 400 lb treadmill.
 Or perhaps consider a re-manufactured club Life Fitness 95Ti Treadmill which has a 450 lb weight capacity limit and is usually cheaper.